 Why are we using raw strings here?

-If all of that went over your head, the gist is this: we don’t want the Python interpreter to misinterpret our regexes before they reach the re module.
-Our regex should only be interpreted by the re module.
-Python shouldn’t touch our strings.
-So use raw strings when defining your regexes.
+If that didn’t make sense, the takeaway is this: we don’t want the Python interpreter to misinterpret our regexes before they reach the re module, so we use raw strings when defining them.

 In our example, using a normal string wouldn’t return any matches because the \b gets interpreted as a backspace character.
 Try it!